rspective/voucherify.js/README.md

 - `customer` *(optional)* - an object including `id` and/or `source_id` of a customer, if provided then it has higher precedence than `tracking_id`
 - `metadata` *(required for metadata validation rules)* - on object containing values of any type (boolean, number, string)

-Example - check if can redeem $50 from 'gift100' voucher:
+Example - check if one can redeem $50 from 'gift100' voucher:

 `Voucherify.validate({code: "gift100", amount: 5000}, function callback (response) { })`